ATF Form 4: A Complete Guide

 Form 4 Wait Times

-Form 4 wait times vary based on whether you file electronically for mail in a paper application.
-In general, the electronic application, or “e-filing” is significantly faster.
-In other words, if you don’t have years to wait, go with the e-file option.
+Wait times for Form 4 vary based on whether you e-file or mail a paper application.
+In general, the electronic application is significantly faster.